hsapodaca/meditation-j/README.md

 J is someone who has helped me when it counted.
 If you are struggling to regain focus, they will guide you through a brief mindfulness meditation to help you relax.
 (Front-end forthcoming.)

-This is an evolving attempt to grow comfortable with the cats library and with building and maintaining a proof-of-concept service from scratch using Scala, functional programming concepts.
+This is an ongoing attempt to grow comfortable with the cats library and with building and maintaining a proof-of-concept service from scratch using Scala, functional programming concepts.

 ## Summary